RespiraWorks/Ventilator/manufacturing/wiring/README.md

 so a new one must be manufactured.

 * Using:
-  - 26AWG 50cm in each of red, black, and gray `[A14]`
+  - 26AWG 50cm each of 6 different colors `[A14]`
-  - 6x XH crimp contacts `[A1]`
+  - 12x XH crimp contacts `[A1]`
   - 2x XH 6-pin housings `[A4]`
   - Shrink tubing `[A21]`

 - Instructions:
   - Crimp the XH contacts onto one end of each of the wires.
-  - Slide on a few extra lenghts of heat shrink tubing for cable management before you proceed.
+  - Slide on a few extra lengths of heat shrink tubing for cable management before you proceed.
   - Crimp the XH contacts onto the other end of the wires.
   - Push the contacts into the housings per the drawing until they click.
   - Do a gentle pull test to confirm proper seating of the contact.
-  - Shrink the remaining pieces of heat shink to make the cable more manageable.
+  - Shrink the remaining pieces of heat shrink to make the cable more manageable.

+- Total price: USD 3.45

 | Cable Image | Cable Drawing (PDF)  |
 |:--------:|:--------:|